wavebyrd/great_expectations/docs/docusaurus/docs/cloud/validations/manage_validations.md

 2. Click a Data Asset in the **Data Assets** list.

-3. Click the **Expectations** tab.

-4. Click **Validate**.
+3. Click **Validate**.

-5. When the confirmation message appears, click **See results**, or click the **Validations** tab and select the Validation in the **Batches & run history** pane.
+4. When the confirmation message appears, click **See results**, or click the **Validations** tab and select the Validation in the **Batches & run history** pane.

-6. Optional.
+5. Optional.
 Click **Share** to copy the URL for the Validation Results and share them with other users in your organization.

 ## Run a Validation on a subset of a Data Asset

 If you've [defined a Batch](/cloud/expectations/manage_expectations.md#optional-define-a-batch), you can run a Validation on the latest Batch of data, or you can select a specific year, year and month, or year, month, and day period for the Validation.
-If a Batch is defined, Batch information appears on the Data Asset **Overview** page and on the **Validations** page in the **Batches & run history** pane.
+If a Batch is defined, Batch information appears on the Data Asset **Metrics** page and on the **Validations** page in the **Batches & run history** pane.

 To run a Validation for a specific Batch, do the following: